krzemienski/awesome-from-stars/README.md

 * [apivideo/api.video-nodejs-client](https://github.com/apivideo/api.video-nodejs-client): The official Node.js client library for api.video
 * [apifox/apifox](https://github.com/apifox/apifox): Apifox = Postman + Swagger + Mock + JMeter。Apifox 官网：https://www.apifox.cn/
 * [apify/apify-mcp-server](https://github.com/apify/apify-mcp-server): The Apify MCP server enables your AI agents to extract data from social media, search engines, maps, e-commerce sites, or any other website using thousands of ready-made scrapers, crawlers, and automation tools available on the Apify Store.
-* [Tencent/APIJSON](https://github.com/Tencent/APIJSON): 🏆 Real-Time coding-free, powerful and secure ORM 🚀  providing APIs and Docs without coding by Backend, and the response JSON can be customized by Frontend(Client) users 🏆 实时 零代码、全功能、强安全 ORM 库 🚀 后端接口和文档零代码，前端(客户端) 定制返回 JSON 的数据和结构
+* [Tencent/APIJSON](https://github.com/Tencent/APIJSON): 🏆 Real-Time no-code, powerful and secure ORM 🚀  providing APIs and Docs without coding by Backend, and Frontend(Client) can customize response JSONs 🏆 实时 零代码、全功能、强安全 ORM 库 🚀 后端接口和文档零代码，前端(客户端) 定制返回 JSON 的数据和结构
 * [apimatic/apimatic-cli](https://github.com/apimatic/apimatic-cli): A CLI for APIMatic to validate and transform API specs and to create client libraries.
 * [Integuru-AI/APIs-by-Integuru](https://github.com/Integuru-AI/APIs-by-Integuru): A collection of unofficial APIs that we've built.
 * [apitable/apitable](https://github.com/apitable/apitable): 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.